HeatherKMorrison/style-trainer/README.md

 The purpose of this tool is to provide a simplified means of fine-tuning a pretrained LLM's output style.
 This requires little more than a basic understanding of command line and using python.

+## Requirements

+This project was created with Python 3.12.3

+The following additional packages are required:

+transformers
+peft
+datasets

+They can be installed using requirements.txt:

+pip install -r requirements.txt

 ## Quickstart

 Using a Powershell terminal navigate to the folder containing this tool and corpus files.